systemsdk/docker-symfony-api/docs/development.md

 ## PHP code quality
 You can control code quality of your PHP project using already integrated code quality tools.
 Before creating merge request you can run on your local PC code quality tools and get the report with issues that you can fix.
-Also code quality tools integrated inside CI environment and after creating merge request you can check if you have some issues inside your code.
-Please find the list of code quality tools that we recommend to use while PHP backend development.
+Also code quality tools integrated inside CI environment and, after creating merge request, you can check if you have some issues inside your code.
+Please find the list of code quality tools that we recommend to use for PHP backend development.

 ### PHP coding standard
 This tool is an essential development tool that ensures your code remains coding standard.